History of socialism: United States

 In 1877, the Socialist Labor Party of America was founded.
 This party, which advocated Marxism and still exists today, was a confederation of small Marxist parties and came under the leadership of Daniel De Leon.
 In 1901, a merger between opponents of De Leon and the younger Social Democratic Party joined with Eugene V. Debs to form the Socialist Party of America.
-In 1905, the Industrial Workers of the World formed from several independent labour unions.
+In 1905, the Industrial Workers of the World (IWW) formed from several independent labour unions.
 The IWW opposed the political means of Debs and De Leon, as well as the craft unionism of Samuel Gompers.
 In 1910, the Sewer Socialists, the main group of American socialists, elected Victor Berger as a socialist member of the United States House of Representatives and Emil Seidel as a socialist mayor of Milwaukee, Wisconsin, most of the other elected city officials being socialist as well.
-This Socialist Party of America grew to 150,000 in 1912 and polled 897,000 votes in the presidential campaign of that year, 6 percent of the total vote.
+This Socialist Party of America (SPA) membership grew to 150,000 in 1912.
+In the 1912 United States presidential election, SPA candidate Eugene V. Debs received 5.99% of the popular vote (a total of 901,551 votes), while his total of 913,693 votes in the 1920 campaign, although smaller percentage-wise, remains the all-time high for a Socialist Party candidate in the United States.
 Socialist mayor Daniel Hoan, was elected in 1916 and stayed in office until 1940.
 The final Socialist mayor, Frank P. Zeidler, was elected in 1948 and served three terms, ending in 1960.
 Milwaukee remained the hub of Socialism during these years.
-The Socialist Party declined after the First World War.
-By the 1880s anarcho-communism was already present in the United States as can be seen in the publication of the journal Freedom: A Revolutionary Anarchist-Communist Monthly by Lucy Parsons and Lizzy Holmes.
-Around that time, these American anarcho-communist sectors entered in debate with the individualist anarchist group around Benjamin Tucker.